-During the current lockdown we are having to cut down our visits to the shops in order to limit our exposure to the virus.
-But despite the hard time and limitations, this is definitely the time for playing smart and learning how to make a weekly plan for meals and shopping.
+During lockdown we have all had to cut down our visits to the shops, to limit our exposure to the virus.
+Whether you are doing weekly shops in person or getting your shopping delivered, it is definitely the time to shop smart and do some meal planning.
 I know, it’s not easy so that’s why I’d like to share with you some tips:

 Make an inventory